 Respite care is care provided by a trained person that temporarily relieves parents or caregivers from the day-to-day care they provide to the individual with disabilities.
 It can be provided in the family’s home, in the home of the respite provider or in a specialized facility, depending on the needs and preferences of the family or individual.

-Support Coordination Services are provided by Support Coordinators who monitor the health and safety of persons in the Home and Community-Based Services (HCBS) Waiver in accordance with program requirements and the person’s assessed service needs, and coordinates and monitors the delivery of quality waiver services.
-Support Coordinators inform persons of available services, help select providers that offer those services, assist persons in obtaining the services they select.
+Support Coordination Services are provided by Support Coordinators who monitor the health and safety of persons in the Home and Community-Based Services (HCBS) Waiver or Acquired Brain Injury (ABI) Waiver in accordance with program requirements and the person’s assessed service needs.
+Support Coordinators also inform persons of available services, help select providers that offer those services, assist persons in obtaining the services they select, and monitor the delivery of quality waiver services.
 A person may choose a Support Coordinator who is an employee of DSPD or a private contractor.
 Choosing either type of Support Coordinator does not affect the services available to the person.

 Supported living provides support, supervision, socialization, personal care, training and assistance in order to help people live as independently as possible.
 This service is often for those who live alone in their own homes, with roommates, or a spouse and includes help with various activities of daily living necessary for an individual to maintain a self-directed life within the community.